|Welcome and Opening Remarks – Tom Kacprzynski (slides)|

 |5:00-7:00PM||Social||Join us for drinks, appetizers, raffle gifts and time to network with others.|

 |Ethernet Past and Future, Finding The Right Lever

 Ethernet has been on a long journey.
 Let’s consider where have been, and new places we are going with this technology, specifically with 2.5G/5G BASE-T (aka NBASE-T) and the under-development 10Mb/s Single Pair Ethernet ecosystem.

 Peter is a Principal Engineer within the Catalyst development team, and have been with Cisco for since 2005.
 He also chairs the NBASE-T Alliance.
 Peter works on capabilities and solutions in Catalyst system architecture (ASIC/Hardware/Software) that may be up to 5 (or more) years out.
-He work in industry bodies (e.g. IEEE 802.3, NBASE-T Alliance, Ethernet Alliance, …) to define and promote new Ethernet Standards.
+He works in industry bodies such as IEEE 802.3, NBASE-T Alliance, Ethernet Alliance, which define and promote new Ethernet Standards.
+Peter chairs the A1:H14-T Alliance.
 He is interested in Infrastructure Evolution and Consumable Technology.